code4recovery/tsml-ui/README.md

 ### Why no "Hybrid" type?

-This app exists to help people find AA meetings, and after much discussion we decided that Hybrid was not a useful filter type for that purpose.
+This app exists to help people find A.A. meetings, and after much discussion we decided that Hybrid was not a useful filter type for that purpose.
 We believe that people on the whole do not set out looking for a hybrid meeting, they simply want to know whether their online or in-person meeting happens to be hybrid.
 They will know this by its appearance in the list.

 Second, while we can infer that a meeting is "online" if there is a Zoom URL (for example) in the listing, the app should not assume that, when there are online and in-person options, that means it is an actual "hybrid" meeting with a video screen and speakers in the room.